About VCL Snippets

 - Regular VCL Snippets get created as you create versions of your Fastly configurations.
 They belong to a specific service and any modifications you make to the snippet are locked and deployed when you deploy a new version of that service.
 You can treat regular snippets like any other Fastly objects because we continue to clone them and deploy them with a service until you specifically delete them.
 You can create regular snippets using either the web interface or via the API.

 - Dynamic VCL Snippets can be modified and deployed any time they're changed.
-Because they are versionless objects (much like Edge Dictionaries or ACLs at the edge), dynamic snippets can be modified independently from service changes.
+Because they are versionless objects (much like dictionaries or ACLs at the edge), dynamic snippets can be modified independently from service changes.
 This means you can modify snippet code rapidly without deploying a service version that may not be ready for production.
 You can only create dynamic snippets via the API.

 Limitations of VCL Snippets